Business models have been around for years in one form or another. How can their use support those considering business transformation or outsourcing?

 The challenge here is the shortage of people with the skills to manage the migration of channels.
 The effect of making such a change is huge for retail sales levels and for Councils seeking to cope with reduced central government allocations.
 Neither can achieve comparable results by tweaking current practices or by asking suppliers to shave margins.
 For retail banks and utilities, the challenge is currently that of regaining their customers’ trust.

 For those considering a fundamental transformation, it is vital to work out the implications for customers, selling, marketing, channels, delivery fulfilment, production and a host of internal and sourced services, incentives, processes and systems.
 A business model can support such evaluation in an organised manner, and then go on to aid communication to those involved on “what is in it for me?”.
-This can then be delivered through a coherent business transformation programme.
+This becomes an important foundation for delivery through a coherent business transformation programme.

 What a Model Looks Like

 Every organisation working in the field has its own particular flavour and template.
 The good ones share many characteristics.
-My favourite has the advantage of being developed by a community of experts and is strongly graphical, even using cartoons at times to aid communication.
+I currently favour the template below, which has the advantage of being developed by a community of experts and is strongly graphical.
 It is depicted below:

-In the above the cells have the following meanings [Ref 5]:
+In the above the cells have the following meanings:5

 CS – Customer Segments.
 An organisation serves one or several customer segments.